-In order to better protect motorists, the federal government requires that any carriers (generally tractor-trailer shipping companies) involved in interstate commerce and registered with the Department of Transportation must have some type of insurance.
-Specifically the government requires a MCS-90 (Motor Carrier Safety-90) endorsement to pay out in case of injury or death caused by carrier’s shipping activities.
+Prior to 1980, if you can believe it, the required insurance limits were $100,000 per accident, $300,000 per occurrence, and $50,000 for property damage.
+To better protect motorists, the federal government now requires that any carriers (generally tractor-trailer shipping companies) involved in interstate commerce and registered with the Department of Transportation must have some insurance.
+Specifically, the government requires an MCS-90 (Motor Carrier Safety-90) endorsement to pay out in case of injury or death caused by carrier’s shipping activities.
 Because the MCS-90 is mandated by federal law, it exists in every carrier’s insurance policy regardless of whether it’s in the written terms or not.
-If you are injuring a truck that should be is covered by MCS-90, you have policy that conforms even if the language of the policy contains different law.
+If you are injuring a truck that should be is covered by MCS-90, you have a policy that conforms even if the language of the policy contains different law.
 Maryland does a lot of the same thing, rewriting insurance policies with mandatory statutory language and coverage.

 However, there are several restrictions on the MCS-90.
 For example, the truck involved in the accident must be working for a “for hire” motor carrier.
 “For hire” means that the drivers are being paid by another to transport goods, and this evaluation is made on a truck by truck basis.
 Sometimes, courts must examine the very nature of a business to see if it’s “for hire.”
 Additionally, the truck had to have been acting in interstate commerce.
 What exactly interstate commerce is can be a murky and convoluted issue, but it is again controlled by federal law.
 And finally, often suing the driver is not enough.
 Some MCS-90 provisions will only pay out only if the award is against the carrier as opposed to the driver.